 To determine what your team needs, you need to be sure about where you stand on the marketing maturity spectrum.
 A business that’s just starting out in marketing will have very different needs than one that’s trying to take an existing marketing setup global.
 If you’re just starting out, building the foundation is the most important thing.
 You might ask yourself whether it’s better to build the team—that is, hire full-time staff to start or bolster an internal marketing team—or buy it by engaging with external consultants.
 Some roles are more valuable when they’re in-house.
 A marketing manager who’s accountable for the success of campaigns, the day-to-day execution of the work—if these people know your brand like the back of their hand, you’re going to be better off.
 But for things like shorter-term needs, or when you really need an outside perspective (for example, when you’re rebranding), a marketing consultant might be better.

 When you do decide a hire is necessary, though, there are two critical things you absolutely have to keep in mind as you go through the process.
-First, you have to think carefully about the role you want.
+First, think carefully about the role you want.
 Don’t make your job description a unicorn—that’s just a route to disappointment on your end.
 But make sure you have a very clear understanding of what the role is going to be, and how it will fit into your overall hiring strategy.
 Make sure it’s something you actually need, and not just something you imagine would be part of a marketing team.
 You might not need designers now if you’re in stage 1 of a six-month rebrand, and you might not need a social media manager if you’re not planning on investing heavily in social marketing.

 And finally, think about your company culture and how this role—and the person you hire to fill it—will fit in.
 How are they going to embody the brand and what it stands for?
 Obviously you can’t ignore qualifications and role responsibilities, but instead of thinking about that in terms of “copywriter vs. art director,” think about who’s going to be the strategic mind who understands tactics and strategy and marketing channels and knows what levers to pull when, and who’s going to be the person who’s a warrior for the brand and owns it in a practical sense as you execute on your plans.
 You need both sides for the project to work.